mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Client-side validation

-Follow the following steps to validate the value in the cells:
+To validate the value in the cells, use `onEditCellPropsChange` to set the `error` attribute of the respective field when the value is invalid.

-- Set the event handler `onEditCellChange`.
-It's invoked when a change is triggered by the edit input component.
+Once this attribute is true, the value will never be commited.
-- Set the event handler `onEditCellChangeCommitted` to validate or persist the new value.
-This handler is invoked when an end-user requests a change to be committed and before the cell reverts to view mode.
+This prop is invoked when a change is triggered by the edit cell component.

 Alternatively, you can use the `GridEditRowsModel` state mentioned in the [Control editing](#control-editing) section.